EmeryP/data-structures-and-algorithms/stack-and-queue/README.md

 * `Peek`: Returns the value at the top of the stack, giving you a "peek".

 #### Queue
-* `Enqueue` Adds a value to the back of the queue
+* `Enqueue` Adds a value to the back of the queue.
-* `Dequeeue` Removes a value from the front of the queue
+* `Dequeeue` Removes a value from the front of the queue.
 * `PeekQ` Returns the value at the front of the queue, giving you a "peek".